turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 _NOTE: None of this needs to persist on page refresh, unless you also complete the local storage feature_

+#### User never sees a repeated message
+- Use JavaScript to ensure that the user never sees a repeated message until they've seen them all.
+- After they've seen them all they should be notified that they will now start seeing repeat messages.

+#### All Messages interface
+- Add a "View All Messages" button.
+- When that button is clicked, the user is taken to a new pages that displays all messages, sorted by message type.
+- On this page, user should have the ability to add/edit/delete messages.

 #### Animations
-- Your choice!
-Add your own ideas for animations, or follow some of the ideas below.
 - Add a loading animation when a user clicks the "Receive Message" button to simulate searching for a message.
 Hint - You will need to use CSS Keyframes, and a Javascript timeout function for this.
 - Make your buttons grow in size or change color when the user hovers over them, enticing them to click the dang thing.
 - When the message appears, the text should fade in, from white to black to deliver the message in a calming way.
+- Have the background change depending on if a user has selected an affirmation or mantra.
+Choose a calming secondary gradient for each type of message Remember your user experience and animate this in gradually!

+#### Login Page
+- Refactor your application so that the user lands on a "Login" page
+- The login page should match the style of the application.
+- The login page should contain an input for a user to enter their name, and a button to submit.
+- After the user clicks the submit button, they should be taken to the main application page, and see a personalized greeting that displays their name and some sort of welcome message.
+- The welcome message and name should appear in a logical place of your choosing.

+#### Responsive Design
+- Do some research and determine how to make your app respond to the user's screen size.
+- Layout and spacing should adapt to mobile, tablet, desktop and extra large screens.

 #### Local Storage
-- Only do this if you've added the "Favorite a Message" functionality
+- Only do this if you've added the "Favorite a Message" functionality.
-- Do some pre-teaching to utilize Local Storage, so that the user's favorite messages will persist, even if they reload the page.
+- Do some research to utilize Local Storage, so that the user's favorite messages will persist, even if they reload the page.

 #### Design your own feature
 - Have an idea of something you'd like to add to the app?
 Go for it!
 Just be sure to run the idea by your instructors first!